boro-alpha/nf_common/README.md

 # NF Common

-NF Common is a reference library containing utility functions that are being used by other projects within the NF Common domain - see links below.
+NF [New Foundations](https://en.wikipedia.org/wiki/New_Foundations) Common is a reference library containing utility functions that are being used by other projects within the NF Common domain - see links below.

-**This project is currently closed, but can be sporadically updated by the BORO Development Team it in the future.**
+**This project is currently closed, but may be sporadically updated by the BORO Development Team in the future.**

 ## Execution